Use PINGMapper

 Update automated substrate mapping parameters as necessary:

-: Export raster georectified substrate maps.
-Required to export maps as polygon shapefile. -
+1. Map Substrate [Raster]: Export raster georectified substrate maps.
+Required to export maps as polygon shapefile.

-: Option to mosaic georectified substrate classification rasters (exported from step 11).
-Options include:0
+2. Export Substrate Mosaic: Option to mosaic georectified substrate classification rasters.
+Options include:

-in Step 11 in order to export substrate mosaics.
+You must check Map Substrate [Raster] in Step 12 in order to export substrate mosaics.

-: Specify an output pixel resolution [in meters]:0
+1. Pixel Resolution: Specify an output pixel resolution [in meters]:

-: Export polygon shapefile georectified substrate maps.
-Export Substrate Plots
+2. Map Substrate [Polygon]: Export polygon shapefile georectified substrate maps.

 Select miscellaneous exports: